 What is the National Grid?

-National Grid is an energy company that operates in both the United Kingdom and the United States.
+National Grid is an energy utility company that operates in both the United Kingdom and the United States.
 It was founded in 1990 in London, England.

 In the UK, National Grid owns the following three separate network businesses: